 Other cities at high risk of flooding during the coming months are Léogâne, Croix-des-Bouquets, Cabaret, Petit-Goâve and Port-au-Prince.

-With the formal inauguration of the Clinton-led CIRH (Commission Internationale pour la Reconstruction d’Haiti), the repression is now in full swing.
-Nevertheless, throughout Haiti, popular outbursts continue at an average of at least two a day, with increasingly more irate calls for the departure of Preval, the departure of the UN Forces, the dissolution of the CIRH, and the repeal the accompanying State of Emergency law.
+With the formal inauguration of the Clinton-led IHRC (Commission Internationale pour la Reconstruction d’Haiti), the repression is now in full swing.
+Nevertheless, throughout Haiti, popular outbursts continue at an average of at least two a day, with increasingly more irate calls for the departure of Preval, the departure of the U.N.
+Forces, the dissolution of the IHRC, and the repeal the accompanying State of Emergency law.
 This law is designed to ease the occupation of the country by a coalition of colonialist powers including the U.S., Canada, France, and Brazil.

 Hundreds of individuals have been arrested or threatened with violence.
 All demonstrations are now met with force.
 For example, in Cap Haitian, four individuals were recently shot during a peaceful march.
 Simultaneously with this gag on the poor, there have been loud repeated calls from Haiti’s elite and foreign representatives for November elections.

 In a move that was the height of cynicism, Mr. Edmond Mulet, the head of the U.N. forces who cheerfully promoted Clinton’s unconstitutional commission, went so far as to quote the Haitian Constitution on the matter of elections.
 The response from a coalition of Haiti’s major political parties has been a call for the formation of an interim government and a loud declaration that two preconditions for any free election should be the dissolution of the CIRH and Haiti’s electoral commission (CEP).
 Currently the CEP runs its affairs from a former drug lords gymnasium – an eminently appropriate address, given the CEP’s numerous financial scandals.